20th Anniversary Collection

 Ording is a graduate of San Francisco Art Institute.
 In addition to fine art, she creates large-scale public works and murals for locations such as Clarion Alley, Pelaga Park Recreation Center, Genentech, Facebook, and Kala Art Institute.
 This summer, she will complete a large-scale paving project at Unity Plaza, in conjunction with the San Francisco Department of Public Works and the San Francisco Arts Commission.

-Monty Guy is a San Francisco-based painter and illustrator whose earliest memories are drawing in the entryway of his parents’ home in Southern California.
-A true artist, he is passionate and constantly compelled to create, seeing beauty and inspiration in everything around him.
-His acute attention to detail conveys his dedication to creation and craftsmanship.
+Monty Guy is a San Francisco painter and illustrator whose earliest memories are drawing in the entryway of his parents' home in Southern California.
+A true artist, he is constantly compelled to create and hone his craft, seeing beauty and inspiration in everything around him.
+He appreciates timelessness in his subject matter as well as in his often-used black and white color palette.

 Alec Huxley is a painter based in San Francisco.
 His work, primarily representational, is filled with contrast.
 Simultaneously stark and colorful, it focuses on landscapes of the American West Coast.
 Cinematic scenes serve as imperfect records of place, time and architecture for space travellers and wild animals.
 A self taught artist, his background includes studies in business, graphic design, photography, as well as a career in printing before committing to fine art.